 Bored & boring (participle adjectives) are often confusing for a lot of English learners.
 Let’s have a look at the difference between them and once and for all solve the mystery!

-The past participle adjectives are words like bored, excited, interested, amazed, disappointed, etc. These adjectives that end in ED describe how a person feels about something.
+Words like bored, excited, interested, amazed, disappointed, etc. describe how a person feels about something.
 People are ED!

 - I was tired yesterday so I went to bed early.